 How to report the presence of a notifiable pest or disease

-To report the presence of a notifiable bee pest or disease listed here, or if you require further information, please contact the Exotic Plant Pest Hotline: 1800 084 881 (24 hours a day, every day of the year) or the Customer Service Centre on 136 186 or email firstname.lastname@example.org
+To report the presence of an endemic notifiable bee pest or disease listed here, or if you require further information, please contact the Customer Service Centre on 136 186 or email firstname.lastname@example.org.
+If you would like to report an exotic pest or disease, immediately call the Exotic Plant Pest Hotline: 1800 084 881 (24 hours a day, every day of the year).

 Who is obligated to report a notifiable bee pest or disease?